-The most common question I get from new or prospective digital marketing clients is "when am I going to start seeing results?”
+The most common question I get from new or prospective digital marketing clients is “When am I going to start seeing results?”
 Unrealistic expectations will kill your momentum before it ever has a chance to take off.
-In a world that is obsessed with “overnight success” stories and outrageous company valuations, it’s easy to get distractioned by all the noise.
+In a world that is obsessed with “overnight success” stories and outrageous company valuations, it’s easy to get distracted by all the noise.
 Setting clear and realistic expectations is essential when executing a new digital marketing campaign.

-I take at least one or two calls a week from other agency or business owners wanting to know what our “secret sauce” is for fast growth.
+I take at least one or two calls a week from other agencies or business owners wanting to know what our “secret sauce” is for fast growth.
 While I hate to be the bearer of bad news, there is no secret sauce.
 If you want results, you need to do the work.
 That means you need to research, plan, test, fail, learn, and do the process over and over again.
 Growth, real sustainable growth, is the by-product of thousands of little actions that eventually add up.

 The problem with this question is that there are so many variables at play.
-Things such as industry, competition, current marketing efforts, access to actionable data, your targeted personas and more all have an impact on your results.
+Things such as industry, competition, current marketing efforts, access to actionable data, your targeted personas, and more all have an impact on your results.
 While I completely understand wanting to see a quick return, pushing for them can often lead to poor execution and wasted time.
 It’s better to do the little things well and continue to build on your strategy than push everything out and hope something works.

 You could go for the quick fix and buy a bunch of links off Fiverr.
 This could lead to a short-term increase in organic traffic, but in the long run, will end up hurting your website.
-Or, you can create a user-focused SEO strategy that is based around creating great site content that attracts quality links to your site.
-This will result in an increased search visibility over time.
+Or, you can create a user-focused SEO strategy that is based on creating great site content that attracts quality links to your site.
+This will result in increased search visibility over time.

 Many people are drawn to the first solution because it will deliver results now.
 But they fail to recognize that “strategy 1” will actually lead to long-term pain.
 While “strategy 2” may take a little longer to get off the ground, the payoff, in the long run, will be will worth it.
 Below is a graph of my organic traffic over time.
 As you can see, we started slow, but growth has continued to increase over time.

 I share this to show that growth takes time.
-Early in 2015, I made a choice to commit to creating new, user-focused and optimized content at least twice a week.
+Early in 2015, I made a choice to commit to creating new, user-focused, and optimized content at least twice a week.
 As you can see for the first 12 months, we didn’t see any “real growth.”
-Now looking just at this chart, it would be easy to say that content wasn’t working.
+Now looking just at this chart, it would be easy to say that the content wasn’t working.
 But, if you dig into the data you will see that users were engaging and that we were starting to see tracking in a number of keywords and phrases.

 I also realized that the industry we are in (marketing) is very competitive and that if I was consistent, I would be able to drive results.
 As you can see that work has paid off.
-Posting great content on a consistent basis has lead to increased results over time.
+Posting great content on a consistent basis has led to increased results over time.
 This is scalable growth.
 Scalable growth beats quick wins every time.